bbglab/openvariant/docs/contribution_guide.rst

    *Note: you can call this remote pointing to your fork as fork or upstream (more correct way of calling it).*

 #.
-Create a new branch, like this: ``git checkout -b my_new_shiny_feature`` (the nam of the new branch should be related
+Create a new branch, like this: ``git checkout -b my_new_shiny_feature`` (the name of the new branch should be related
-   with the issue or feature that wants to be implemented).
+   to with the issue or feature that wants to be implemented).
 #.
 Code, make the required changes or add your new fancy feature.
 #.
 Add changes: ``git add -p``
 #.
 Commit them: ``git commit -m "feat: added a nice feature"``